 First DriveThe Volvo V90 is a big estate ploughing its own furrow.
-We’re about to see if it is refreshing or misguided
+We found out over four months if it is refreshing or misguided

 First DriveThe V90 T8 is a highly capable and efficient big estate, but it is not as versatile or as smooth-riding as a Volvo should be

-Why we're running it: To discover if Volvo is still the master of the big estate car
+Why we ran it: To discover if Volvo is still the master of the big estate car

 Life with a Volvo V90: Month 4

 Saying goodbye to the Volvo V90 – 01 November 2017

 Now that the nights have drawn in, the roads are carpeted with leaves, and features such as a timed parking heater and a steering wheel that warms your palms are starting to seem genuinely useful, Volvo has taken our rather lovely, supremely relaxing, four-wheel-drive V90 away.

 Four months and 6000 miles suddenly seem pitifully short to fully digest the tranquil character and numerous strengths of the big Swede.